Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/README.md

 Resources are broken into 6 main building blocks for future modularization or adjustments as needed by your organization: hub, spoke, supporting services, container apps environment, Hello World sample app (optional) and application gateway.
 Front Door is also available as an alternative to Application Gateway.

-TODO: Centralized Resource naming following CAF reccomendations Resource naming is always defined in `main.bicep` of each building block make it easier to find and adapt to your needs.
+TODO: Centralized Resource naming following CAF recommendations

 ## Fast Deployment